2015

 Kent County Council

-Concerns summary Critical information about residents' past incidents and risks is not adequately exchanged between care providers during placement.
+Concerns summary (AI summary) Critical information about residents' past incidents and risks is not adequately exchanged between care providers during placement.
 This leads to new homes being unaware of vital safety history for vulnerable individuals.

 Frank Mellers